s-ol/mmm/root/articles/mmmfs/motivation/text$markdown+sidenotes.md

 applications only ever concern themselves with a single file at a time, independent of the context the file is stored in in the filesystem.

-Data rarely really fits this metaphora of individual files very well, and even when it does, it is rarely exposed to the user that way: The 'Contacts' app on a mobile phone for example does not store each contacts's information in a separate 'file' (as the metaphora may suggest initially), but rather keeps all information in a single database file, which is hidden away from the user.
+Data rarely really fits this concept of individual files very well, and even when it does, it is rarely exposed to the user that way: The 'Contacts' app on a mobile phone for example does not store each contacts's information in a separate 'file' (as the word may suggest initially), but rather keeps all information in a single database file, which is hidden away from the user.
 Consequently, access to the information contained in the database is only enabled through the contacts application's graphical interface, and not through other applications that generically operate on files.